 Keep potatoes in a cool, humid, dark place.

 Provide the right environment.
-The ideal temperature for storing these produce is between 45 to 50 degrees F. Also consider main factors such as the temperature, humidity, and light.
+The ideal temperature for storing potatoes is between 45 to 50 degrees F. Also consider main factors such as temperature, humidity, and light.

 Ideally, it’s best to store them in a cool, dry, dark place such as your cupboard and pantry.
 They’ll probably last for about three to five weeks.
 Another great option is to place them in your basement as long as it’s well-ventilated and dry.
 Minimize exposure to light, be it natural or artificial, as they may develop green spots.